-The absence of evidence for archaeological sites is not necessarily evidence of their absence.
-Industrial activity or other activities can destroy or obscure the presence of sites surviving below ground.
+The absence of evidence for archaeological sites is not necessarily evidence of their absence evidence for which may still survive below ground.
 The likelihood of such sites being present within an area is a judgement based on the presence of known sites in the vicinity.